micromata/generator-baumeister/README.md

 Using this generator will give you a solid base for your Bootstrap based project in a matter of minutes.
-It will offer you some neat options for using »Bootstrap Kickstart« which will help you with the creation of Bootstrap themes and sites by providing a file structure with focus on maintainibilty and upgradability and a set of useful Grunt Tasks.
+It will offer you some neat options for using »Baumeister« which will help you with the creation of Bootstrap themes and sites by providing a file structure with focus on maintainibilty and upgradability and a set of useful Grunt Tasks.

-Please check the epic [README](https://github.com/micromata/bootstrap-kickstart) of »Bootstrap Kickstart« to get detailed information about what it’s all about.
+Please check the epic [README](https://github.com/micromata/bootstrap-kickstart) of »Baumeister« to get detailed information about what it’s all about.

 ## Features of this generator